iamshadmirza/TheNextBigWriter/js/this-inside-foo-bar/post.md

 ⭐️ When `foo.bar` is called, the function `bar` is not aware that it is "attached" to the object foo.
 Based on the exact syntax of a function call, if the language can figure out a clear `someThing.someFunction()` structure, then it will happily forward someThing as this.

 But, if you take out a function from a object and call it separately, there is no way to figure out which object it was originally attached to.
-Hence, `this` will be set from caller's scope.
+Hence, `this` will be undefined.

 -------